 For directions to Mike Severns Diving see Directions.

 Cost: Our two-tank dive trip is $139 including tanks and weights.
-A wetsuit, BC and regulator with computer are $5 each for a total cost of $154 if you need all gear (mask and fins included – no charge).
+A wetsuit ($5), BC ($5) and regulator with computer ($7) are available for a total cost of $156 if you need all gear (tanks, weights, mask and fins included – no charge).
 If you dive with us a second day, there is a discount of $10 that day, and any day after that (during that trip).
 Private charter rate is $1670.
 Prices are current and discounts apply only to reservations made directly with Mike Severns Diving.
 Plus 9% tax/fees.

 Time: Meeting time is 6:00am and we typically return between 11:00 and 12:00.
 If you’re wondering why we meet so early, the almost daily trade winds start to pick up around 11:30 or 12:00 and this allows us to be underwater or on our way home when they start.